 - Reapply for the card you’re downgrading from

 - Chase allows you to acquire a new cardmember sign up bonus every 24 months.
-So if you’re carrying a Chase Sapphire Preferred for 25 months, you could downgrade to a Freedom and then signup for the Sapphire Preferred again.
+So if you’re carrying a Chase Sapphire Preferred for 25 months, you could downgrade to a Freedom Flex and then signup for the Sapphire Preferred again.
 Not only do you get another bonus, you’ll keep your credit score healthy by keeping the line open.

 - Earn Elite status